onflow/flow-go/pkg/language/docs/language.md

 - *Auditability*: Focus on readability: make it easy to verify what the code is doing, and make intentions explicit, at a small cost of verbosity.
 - *Simplicity*: Focus on developer productivity and usability: make it easy to write code, provide good tooling.

+## Terminology

-In this document, various terminology is used to describe syntax or behavior that is not allowed in the language:
+In this document, the following terminology is used to describe syntax or behavior that is not allowed in the language:

-`Invalid` means that the error is checked statically by the type checker.
+`Invalid` means that the invalid program will not even be allowed to run.
+The error is detected and reported statically by the type checker.

 `Error` refers to bad behavior that will result in a runtime error.